The GC3 Retailer Leadership Council (RLC) was formed in December 2013 to promote safer chemicals, materials and products across retail supply chains.

 Following the Second National Summit for Retailers, the GC3 Retailer Leadership Council (RLC) was created.
 The RLC is composed of a select group of retail leaders who are working proactively to:

 The Retailer Portal: Tools to Evaluate Chemical Ingredients in Products was created in 2011 as a database of tools retailers can use to evaluate chemicals and products for potential human health and environmental impacts and identify safer chemicals, materials and products.
-It is currently being updated and will be relaunched in 2016 as Retailer Tools for Safer Chemistry.
+It was updated and relaunched in 2016 as Retailer Tools for Safer Chemistry.

 Best Practices in Product Chemicals Management in the Retail Industry.
 December 2009.
 This document provides guidelines to retailers for developing product chemicals management systems.
 These guidelines were developed based on interviews with a cross section of retailers who have these systems in place.